 - Reaching out to your industry organization for suggestions

 - Reviewing Canadian CPA directories for additional information and ratings

-Another good thing about small business accountants is that many of them are small businesses themselves.
-Consequently, if you find one whose business is in need of a service you offer, then you might be able to work out a barter deal.
+Another good thing about small business accountants is that many of them are small business owners themselves.
+If you find one whose business is in need of a product or service you offer, you might be able to work out a barter deal.

-For example, suppose your company specializes in search engine marketing, and through another small business owner, you hear of a local accountant with a great reputation but who has had trouble getting his name out there.
+For example, suppose your company specializes in search engine marketing.
+Through another small business owner, you hear of a local accountant who has a great reputation but has had trouble finding new clients.
 In this situation, offering the accountant your expertise in exchange for theirs can result in a mutually beneficial relationship that requires little to no cash on either side.

-With the current technology available, hiring an online accountant presents a viable alternative to hiring someone from a brick-and-mortar accounting firm, and can offer several advantages.
-One, you don’t have to clear time in your schedule to meet with your accountant.
-Assuming you trust your accountant, you can offer access to your books and tax paperwork through cloud computing technology so that they can access it anytime.
+With online accounting technology, hiring an online accountant presents a viable alternative to hiring someone from a brick-and-mortar accounting firm.
+Hiring an online accountant offers several advantages.
+If you don’t have to clear time in your schedule to meet with your accountant face-to-face, you can simply communicate with the accountant via email, phone, or videoconferencing.
+You can offer access to your books and tax paperwork through cloud accounting software so that they can access it any time.

 The candidate pool expands greatly when you take your search online.
 Do your research to make sure you’re dealing with someone who’s reputable and trustworthy by checking any online reviews and asking to speak with current and former clients.
 Confirming credentials with professional organizations such as Chartered Professional Accounts of Canada or the Society of Professional Accountants in Canada is also a good idea.
 As you interview any accountant, ask questions to see if they understand your industry and to determine whether you feel comfortable working with them.

 What to Do Once You Find a Small Business Accountant